-Speaking to The Star last night, the mother said the teenager had been seen by a doctor and has had several medical tests done, including one for HIV.
+Speaking to The Star on Wednesday night, the mother said the teenager had been seen by a doctor and has had several medical tests done, including one for HIV.

 Sitting in the single-room house in Bramfischerville, in her night dress, the teenager sat quietly playing with a family friends’ baby.